shopsmart/clojure-navigation/README.md

 This run determined that there were no differences found under (current).

-* A pipe operator that can map, mapcat, and reduce a collection in Unix-style.
+## A pipe operator that can map, mapcat, and reduce a collection in Unix-style.

 ```clojure
     (| (range 50) inc #(/ % 2) +)
 ```

+## Behavior injection

-* Inject behavior before/after/around all forms in a do-style block or thread-last macro form (experimental).
+Inject behavior before/after/around all forms in a do-style block or thread-last macro form (experimental).

 For example: